Academic writing is one indication that a psychologist can think clearly, creatively and logically.

 Papworth, M. A., Marrinan, T., Martin, B., Keegan, D. & Chadwick, A. (2013).
 Low intensity cognitive-behaviour therapy: A practitioner’s guide.
 Michigan: Sage.

 Papworth, M. A. (2014).
 Artists’ vulnerability to psychopathology: An integrative cognitive perspective.
 In J. Kaufman (Ed).
 New Ideas about an Old Topic: Creativity and Mental Illness.
 Cambridge: Cambridge University Press.
-[Abstract]
+[Pre-publication draft]

 Papworth, M. A. & Marrinan, T. (2019).
 Low intensity cognitive-behaviour therapy: A practitioner’s guide (2nd ed.).
 Michigan: Sage.
 [Abstract]

 Papworth, M. A. (2020).
 Graded exposure therapy: Climbing ladders to health.
 In P. Farrand (Ed.).
 Low intensity CBT skills and interventions: A practitioner’s manual.
 Michigan: Sage.
-[Abstract]
+[Chapter 1, sample from publisher], [Chapter 9, sample from publisher]

 Papworth, M. A. (2023).
 How to beat persistent low mood and depression: A brief, evidence-based self-help treatment.
 London: Robinson.
 [Abstract]